simrat12/simple-v2-sandwicher/README.md

 - Possible that a successful bundle will be tampered with by a validator or reorganised such that only a buy occurs or a failed transaction lands (resetting the executioner role).
 - Only WETH <-> Token swaps are possible.
 - Simulations (both local or Flashbots) may not be accurate leading to a failed bundle on chain.
+- Profit, the nash equilibrium of the Flashbots auctions for well known oportunities like v2 sandwiches gives an expected profit of 0.
+To respect this, miner profit share is hard coded to 99%.